Dealing with Stress

 - a psychiatrist – is less a counsellor and more a specialist in mental health disorders that probably require medications

-It is important to check out referrals, do some online research and before committing, speak with the person to see if you have some compatibility with them.
+It is important to check out referrals, do some online research and before committing, speak with the person to see if you sense some rapport with them.
 You will want them to understand your issues in order to build a useful therapeutic relationship for you to thrive in.
 The therapist will take into account how you deal with stress, your coping mechanisms, your life-style, health and any traumas / issues that may have contributed to or triggered your current stress condition.
 A holistic treatment plan would be considered to help you manage your approach to stressful situations, and aim to reduce and manage the levels of stress that you experience.

 Symptoms of Stress